APNIC-Labs/draft-kskroll-sentinel/README.md

    o  The Checking Disabled (CD) bit in the query is not set.

-   o  The QTYPE is either A or AAAA (Query Type value 1 or 28)
+   o  The QTYPE is either A or AAAA (Query Type value 1 or 28).

-   o  The OPCODE is QUERY
+   o  The OPCODE is QUERY.

    o  The leftmost label of the original QNAME (the name sent in the
-      Question Section in the original query) is either "root-key- sentinel-is-ta-<key-tag>" or "root-key-sentinel-not-ta-<key-tag>"
+      Question Section in the original query) is either "root-key- sentinel-is-ta-<key-tag>" or "root-key-sentinel-not-ta-<key-tag>".

    If any one of the preconditions is not met, the resolver MUST NOT alter the DNS response based on the mechanism in this document.